JupiterOne/graph-cisco-secure-endpoint/docs/jupiterone.md

 ## Requirements

-- JupiterOne requires the endpoint hostname of the Cisco Secure account.
+- JupiterOne requires the endpoint hostname of the Cisco Secure Endpoint account.
 The API Client ID and Key are also required.
 - You must have permission in JupiterOne to install new integrations.

 ## Support